Effective Date: October 3, 2016

 You have the following rights regarding the PHI we maintain about you:

 Right to Inspect and Copy.
 You may inspect and copy PHI used to make decisions about your care.
 Usually, this includes medical and billing records, but does not include certain psychotherapy notes and certain other materials excepted by law.
-To inspect and copy PHI used to make decisions about you, you must submit your request in writing to a Covenant Health Privacy Officer (contact 865-374-8010 for more information).
+To inspect and copy PHI used to make decisions about you, you must submit your request in writing to a Covenant Health Privacy Officer (contact 865-374-8010 for more information including information on how to obtain electronic or paper copies).
 If you request a copy of the information, we may charge a reasonable fee for the costs of copying, mailing, or other supplies associated with your request.
 We may deny your request to inspect and copy in limited circumstances.
 If you are denied access to PHI, you may request that the denial be reviewed.
 Another licensed health care professional chosen by the Covenant Health Entity will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 Right to Amend.
 If you feel that PHI we have about you is incorrect or incomplete, you may ask us to amend the information.
 You have the right to request an amendment for as long as the information is kept by or for the Covenant Health Entity.
 To request an amendment, your request must be submitted in writing and submitted to a Covenant Health Privacy Officer (contact 865-374-8010 for more information).
 In addition, you must provide a reason that supports your request.
 We may deny your request for an amendment if it is not in writing or does not include a valid reason to support the request.
 In addition, we may deny your request if you ask us to amend information that was not created by us, unless the person or entity that created the information is no longer available to make the amendment; is not part of the PHI kept by or for the Covenant Health Entity; is not part of the information which you would be permitted to inspect and copy; or is accurate and complete.

 Right to an Accounting of Disclosures.
 You may request an “accounting of disclosures.”
 This is a list of certain disclosures we made of your PHI.
 To request this list or accounting of disclosures, you must submit your request in writing to a Covenant Health Privacy Officer (contact 865-374-8010 for more information).
-Your request must state a time period that may not be longer than six years and may not include dates before April 14, 2003.
+Your request must state a time period that may not be longer than six years.
 Your request should indicate in what form you want the list (for example, on paper, electronically).
 The first list you request within a 12 month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved, and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the PHI we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the PHI we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
 We are not required to agree to a request for restrictions on uses and disclosures of PHI for treatment, payment, and health care operations purposes, except as such requests pertain to certain disclosures to health plans for purposes of payment and health care operations.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
 To request restrictions, you must make your request in writing to a Covenant Health Privacy Officer (contact 865-374-8010 for more information).
 In your request, you must tell us what information you want to limit; whether you want to limit our use, disclosure, or both; and to whom you want the limits to apply.